DraftKings Inc. (DKNG) Shares Up Despite Recent Market Volatility

 Conclusion

-To sum up, DraftKings Inc. (DKNG) has seen a better performance recently.
-Analysts have differing views on the stock, with some seeing it as a “sell” and others as a “hold”.
+In summary, DraftKings Inc. (DKNG) has had a better performance as of late.
+Analysts have bearish opinions on the stock, with some viewing it as a “sell” and others as a “hold”.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.